folkforms/dev-info/tests/test-cases/search-file.md

     {
       "task": "search",
-      "taskData": "this file is used to"
+      "taskData": "this file is used to",
+      "deployFolder": "tests/data/hubspot.deploy"
     }

 ## Expected echos